1jour1vin

 Manuals

-Fermentation in small oak barrels, concrete vats, and stainless steel vats at temperatures of 26-28ºC for approximately 15 days, followed by malolactic fermentation.
+Fermentation in small oak barrels, concrete tanks, and stainless steel tanks at temperatures of 26–28°C for about 15 days, followed by malolactic fermentation

 Livestock farming